-Rodney To is a faculty member at the USC School of Dramatic Arts.
+Rodney To is an assistant professor of theatre practice at the USC School of Dramatic Arts.
 He is originally from Chicago, Ill.

 As an actor, To is most notable as “Typhoon” from NBC’s Parks and Recreation.
 Coming soon, he’ll be seen in the Amblin/Universal feature film Easter Sunday as well as Apple+’s The Shrink Next Door starring Will Ferrell and Paul Rudd.
 He recurred on NBC’s Good Girls, HBO’s Barry, Comedy Central’s Corporate, FOX’s Rosewood, and all four seasons of Wilfred on FX.
 Other selected TV credits include Magnum PI, You’re the Worst, Modern Family, New Girl, The Goldbergs, The Whole Truth, NCIS, Vice Principals, Nocturne, and Ironside.
 He has worked with theatres across the country including Victory Gardens, Steppenwolf, La Jolla Playhouse, Northlight, Mark Taper, South Coast Rep, Hartford Stage, Milwaukee Repertory Theater, IAMA Theatre Company, Pasadena Playhouse, Echo Theater Company, Artists at Play, East West Players and Ma-Yi, among others.
 Acting awards include an LA Ovation Award Nomination for Edith Can Shoot Things and Hit Them, LA Stage Raw Nomination for One of the Nice Ones, Chicago’s Jeff Award Nomination for The Romance of Magno Rubio, and winner of the NY International Fringe Festival for the show he co-penned, Sides…the Fear is Real.

 He served as a lead producer of Apologies in Advance with Andrea Russett, the breakout talk show for Fullscreen Media, the digital SVoD platform for AT&T and YouTube.
 He has served as director and executive producer of Pun Plip Pridays, the first all-Asian, televised sketch comedy show on Kababayan Today, the Filipino talk show for LA18.